Goorakh/RiskOfChaos/README.md

 * Repair Random Item: Turns a random consumed item from every player into its regular variant
 * Heal Everyone: Spawns Healing Cores on every character
 * Grenade Bullets: All attacks are replaced with grenades, lasts 120 seconds
+* Enable Backstabs for All Damage: Enables Bandit's backstab passive for all damage, lasts 90 seconds
 </details>

 <hr>